atharaq/atharaq.github.io/discrete-s23/lesson3.md

 # Discrete Mathematics Lesson 3

 We will continue to work through some of the problems in [Combinatorics Through Guided Discovery, 1.2](http://bogart.openmathbooks.org/ctgd/s1-2-basics.html).
+Go through the notes from [last week on problems 1 and 2](https://atharaq.github.io/discrete-s23/lesson2.html#intro-to-counting--arrangement-problems) first, if you did not already.

 ## Problems 3 - 5